History of the violin: Early history

-The Persian geographer Ibn Khurradadhbih (d.
-911) of the 9th century was the first to cite the bowed Byzantine lyra as a typical instrument of the Byzantines and equivalent to the rabāb used in the Islamic Empires of that time.
-The Byzantine lyra spread through Europe westward and in the 11th and 12th centuries European writers use the terms fiddle and lira interchangeably when referring to bowed instruments (Encyclopædia Britannica.
-2009).
-In the meantime rabāb was introduced to the Western Europe possibly through the Iberian Peninsula and both bowed instruments spread widely throughout Europe giving birth to various European bowed instruments.
+The Persian geographer Ibn Khordadbeh (d.
+913) of the 9th century was the first to cite the bowed Byzantine lyra as a typical instrument of the Byzantines and equivalent to the rabāb used in the Islamic Empires of that time.
+The Byzantine lyra spread through Europe westward and in the 11th and 12th centuries European writers use the terms fiddle and lira interchangeably when referring to bowed instruments.
+In the meantime, the rabāb was introduced to the Western Europe possibly through the Iberian Peninsula, and both bowed instruments spread widely throughout Europe, giving birth to various European bowed instruments.
 During the Renaissance, the rebec came in different sizes and pitches: soprano, tenor, and bass.
-The smaller versions of the instrument were known in Italy as ribecchino and in France as rubechette.
+The smaller versions of the instrument were known in Italy as ribecchini and in France as rubechettes.

 Over the centuries that followed, Europe continued to have two distinct types of bowed instruments: one, relatively square-shaped, held in the arms, known with the Italian term lira da braccio (meaning 'viol for the arm') family; the other, with sloping shoulders and held between the knees, known with the Italian term lira da gamba (or viola da gamba, meaning 'viol for the leg') group.
 During the Renaissance the gambas were important and elegant instruments.
 The very successful family of fretted viols appeared in Europe only few years before the violin.
 They eventually lost ground to the louder (and originally viewed as less aristocratic) lira da braccio family of the modern violin.